rabidaudio/rabid.audio/_posts/2015-5-7-freelance-announcement.md

 concepts elegantly, how to handle founder equity, or how (and when!) to obtain intellectual property protection.
 If you're looking to build a repeatable customer discovery or customer acquisition process, or if you just want some honest startup advice, let me know.

+I also want to specialize my work (technical and non-technical) to startups.
+If you can sell me on the viability of the company, I'll be willing to take partial or occasionally complete payment in equity.

 ### Software